Granular rheology: a tale of three time scales: The Two time scales Toy model

 The dynamics of the system is taken to be given by the Mode-Coupling Theory (MCT), which accounts for the slow down of the relaxation of correlation functions due to the cage effect caused by clogging of particles at high density \cite{Goetze08}.
 The general form of the MCT equation is that of a Mori-Zwanzig equation for the dynamical structure factor $\Phi_q$, which is nothing but the normalized density correlation function in Fourier space: $\Phi_q(t)=\left<\rho_q(t)\rho_{-q}\right>/S_q$, $S_q=\left<\rho_q\rho_{-q}\right>$ being the static structure factor.
 The general form of this equation is given below:

+The detailed expressions of the various coefficients appearing in this equation can be found in the appendix \ref{AMCT}.
+We chose not to reproduce them here since their lengthy expressions do not really impact our reasoning.
 The first three terms of Eq.~(\ref{eqMCT}) describe a simple relaxation of $\Phi_q(t)$ controlled by the two characteristic frequencies $\nu_q$ and $\Omega_q$, as for simple liquids.
-They express the weakening of the initial correlations through time and space.
+They express the weakening of the initial correlations through time and space~: As time grows, two particles that were close to each other at an initial time will on average be separated by an arbitrarily large distance, namely, after a sufficient amount of time, particles in a liquid loose the information about their neighbors.
 These are the terms dominating at moderate enough densities where the granular medium is in the Newtonian liquid regime.
+They describe the usual interpolation between a collision-dominated, ballistic regime, at short time scales, and a large time diffusive regime.

-The last term accounts for the memory effects that arise when the liquid becomes supercooled, and can be expressed in the frame of the Mode-Coupling approximation.
-The expression of those quantities are not needed in our derivation.
+The last term accounts for the memory effects that arise when the dynamics of the liquid drastically slows down at high densities, and can be expressed in the frame of the Mode-Coupling approximation.
+Physically speaking, because of the slow down of the dynamics, particles remain, on average, close together on a much longer amount of time, hence the time-dependent term in the equation of motion.
+In the limit where this last term dominates, the local information about the structure of the neighbors is never completely blurred, so that the density correlation function never decays completely.
+The expression of the quantities present in this term are not needed in our derivation, and presented in appendix \ref{AMCT}.
 For details, the reader is referred to the previous papers on GITT \cite{Kranz18,Kranz20,Coquand20}.

 Whereas it has been shown that MCT tends to overestimate the importance of cage-effect in the vicinity of the glass transition, we are only concerned here with the dense liquid regime.
 In particular GITT assumes that shear-heating is always sufficient to make the granular material yield, so that we never consider a true glass phase.
 The regime of parameters under consideration is thus the one where the MCT has proven to provide an accurate description of the physics at play.